 Alana’s Tlingit name is Gah Kith Tin, from Diginaa Hit, Luknahadi.
 She grew up and currently lives in Sitka, a small island community in Southeast Alaska.
 Professionally, Alana earned a Bachelor’s of Science in Business Administration at Charleston Southern University.
 After graduating from college she joined the Peace Corps where she served as a Small Business Development volunteer for two years on the southern coast of Peru.
 She obtained her Master’s degree in Business Administration from Northern Arizona University.
-She has continued to work in economic development in her current role as executive director of Spruce Root.
+She has continued to work in economic development in her current role as Interim Executive Director at Spruce Root.

 Favorite thing about Southeast Alaska?
 The strong sense of community and lifestyles that are closely tied to the land and natural resources.
 It's not easy to find that anymore…